FadhilPM/ip/AI.md

 * detection of cyclic dependencies
 * code analysis
+* generation of Javadoc documentation
-* generation of skeletons for Javadoc documentation and user guide
+* generation of user guide skeleton
+* enforcement of Checkstyle compliance